Download a PDF of this guide.

 Getting the most out of your appointments with your doctor or treatment provider is important for your recovery.
 If your treatment provider isn’t familiar with what you do in your job, you can help by:

 - providing a copy of your position description and/or a list of your duties

-- talking about specific requirements of your job and what you can do, not just what you can’t.
+- talking about the specific requirements of your job and what you can do, not just what you can not do.

 If you are unable to return to work, your treatment provider may be able to provide advice about activities you can do independently to continue your recovery and improve your capacity for work.

 Stay active.
 Talk to your doctor and treatment provider about activities you can do at work and at home to assist your recovery.